The assassination of JFK: an eyewitness account

 I got close to a police radio again, and heard that the suspect was in Texas Theatre.
 The reporter instinct is strong, especially when it’s chaos around you.

-I got to the theatre and a ticket lady said “he’s in there”.
+I arrived the theatre and a ticket lady said “he’s in there”.
 I ran in the front-right door, and straight away the lights went up.
 The movie was still running.

 Q: And you witnessed the shooting of Oswald too – can you tell us what happened?